codex-project/codex/public/docs/codex/1.0/learning-more/github-flavored-markdown.md

 # Github Flavored Markdown

-Codex uses [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/), or *GFM*, for all documentation markup.
+Codex uses **GitHub Flavored Markdown**, or *GFM*, for all documentation markup.
 It differs from standard Markdown (SM) in a few significant ways, and adds some additional functionality.

-If you're not already familiar with Markdown, take a look at [Markdown Basics]().
+If you're not already familiar with Markdown, take a look at [Markdown Basics](/codex/1.0/learning-more/markdown-basics).

 ## Differences from traditional Markdown